 - sideways, forward and backward.

-Note that a drone’s propellers do not all rotate in the same direction.
+Note that a UAS’s propellers do not all rotate in the same direction.
 As a rule, the opposite propellers turn in the same direction, the directly neighbouring propellers in the opposite direction.
-This prevents unwanted rotation around its own axis.
+This prevents unwanted rotation around the UAS’s own axis.

-To take-off with a drone, the total upward force generated by all propellers must be higher than gravity.
+To take-off with a UAS, the total upward force generated by all propellers must be stronger than the gravitational force.
 This is achieved by rotating the propellers faster.

 Once the desired flight altitude has been reached, the speed of the propellers is reduced until there is a balance between lift and weight.

-In order to descent with the drone again, the lift generated by the propellers must be slightly less than gravity.
+In order to descend with the UAS, the lift generated by the propellers must be slightly less than the gravitational pull.

 To turn around its axis, the total force of one pair of opposing propellers must be greater than that of the other pair.

-Whether a drone moves forward, backward or sideways is often a matter of opinion when flying a drone, since each side can be in front or in the back.
+Whether a UAS moves forward, backward or sideways is often a matter of opinion when flying an unmanned aircraft, since each side can be in front or at the back.
 As a rule, the remote pilot sets the perspective.